 Currently, the length of recording time is set to the camera default and it varies by device depending upon whether it's battery-powered devices or wired.
 For battery devices the default is 20 seconds.
 For wired devices, any device that does not have a battery, the default is 60 seconds.

-- Tap the three lines on the top left of the Dashboard page.
+- Tap the menu icon (three horizontal lines) in the top left corner of the Dashboard page

 If you connect a device with lights to a device without lights, will the lights turn on during the day if the non-light device triggers it?

 By default, yes, but there is a control that allows you to determine when the lights should activate.